 Written by Schumer and directed by someone I like to refer to as ‘comedy film king’, Judd Apatow, Trainwreck was a romantic comedy I had high hopes for.

 Overall, the film isn’t bad.
 The scenes I enjoyed most are in the middle of the film and they include the conversations between the characters played by Bill Hader, LeBron James and/ or Amy Schumer.
 Ezra Miller’s Donald is also particularly memorable.

 I often find that whenever comics star in their own comedy films, the narrative moves too slowly for my liking.
-It probably has something to do with being used to the sketch show / standup comedy format where the point is rarely dragged out unnecessarily, at least not by the good comics.
+It probably has something to do with me being used to the sketch show / standup comedy format where the point is rarely ever dragged out unnecessarily; at least not by the good comics.

 Every line that comes out of the mouth of Monsieur Gustave – who is excellently played by Ralph Feinnes is delivered with such expert comic timing, that upon second viewing I could barely look at anything else.
 The same can be said for every move made by M. Gustave.